 With hard work, a bit of luck, and the best staff in the business, and of course our happy clients, Rasmussen Dickey Moore has been able to sustain growth through turbulent times.
 We’ve established ourselves as a premier small firm in the fields we serve.
 We’ve expanded from a small office in Kansas City’s Westport District to three branches in Kansas City, St. Louis, and Los Angeles with nearly two dozen top-tier attorneys.
 We are truly thankful for the clients, attorneys, and staff who have brought us so far.

-, RDM celebrated an exciting and impressive milestone—25 years in business!
+In 2021, RDM celebrated an exciting and impressive milestone—25 years in business!
 While the ongoing pandemic preempted a silver anniversary party, we still want to take some time to reflect on the past quarter century, from humble beginnings to where we are today.

 Rasmussen & Barton